DevManoj96/Hola/README.md

 **Open Programs/Sites**: Hola can open programs and sites with open/launch/start commands.

 **Inbuild Commands**: Hola has some system commands, Here are the following commands and their usage:
-    - Help: Shows the available commands\n
+    - Help: Shows the available commands

     - Tell date: Tells the date

     - Tell time: Tells the current time

     - Check free ram: Checks the available ram (works in linux)

     - Check cpu usage: Checks the cpu usage (works in linux)

     - Install: Installs programs using package manager.

     - Uninstall: Uninstalls programs using package manager.

 ---